GDChCICTeam/python-for-chemists/README.md

 ### TeachOpenCADD
 Is a teaching platform for computer-aided drug design (CADD), using open source packages and data.
 Python is only a first step to computational chemistry.
-Besides data crunching, chemical and biological models are widely used to predict experimental outcomes or aid in exploring chemical mechanisms.
+Besides, data crunching, chemical and biological models are widely used to predict experimental outcomes or aid in exploring chemical mechanisms.